-The Museum at Eldridge Street is housed in the Eldridge Street Synagogue, a magnificent National Historic Landmark that has been meticulously restored.
-Opened in 1887, the synagogue is the first great house of worship built in America by Jewish immigrants from Eastern Europe.
+The Museum at Eldridge Street is housed in the Eldridge Street Synagogue, a magnificent National Historic Landmark on the Lower East Side that has been meticulously restored.

 I’ve designed several exhibits for the Museum, including Harbin: Past/Present, and Rediscovery, Restoration, and Renewal: The Eldridge Street Synagogue on Photographs.
 Both of those exhibitions required using fonts, colors, and infographics to make large quantities of information and images attractive and easily digestible.

 Johanna Goldfeld to us came highly recommended by Mark Podwal, an artist for whom she designed an exhibition.Â I was so pleased with her work that we have used her for four exhibitions.
 She’s created graphic identities, designed text panels and labels, and determined complex sizing and arranging of photographs.Â She is a team player in the best sense: taking direction, providing a creative response, responding to requests for change, and finally getting it all into production.Â Iâ€™ll definitely be calling her for our next show, too.